amazon-archives/ask-sdk-frameworks-java/ask-sdk-maven-plugins/README.md

   --capabilities CAPABILITY_IAM
 ```

-CloudFormation will create a Stack with a Lambda Function and IAM Role already configured to handle Alexa requests.
+CloudFormation will create a stack with a lambda function and IAM role already configured to handle alexa requests.

-### Create a Skill
+### Create your skill

-Now that you've deployed your AWS Lambda Function, you can complete the skill manifest file, `skill.json`, by configuring your function's ARN as the endpoint URI.
-To discover your function's ARN, use the AWS CLI to list them and copy the `FunctionArn` value:
+Now that you've deployed your function, you can complete the skill manifest file, `skill.json`.
+Use the AWS CLI to list the lambda functions them and copy the `FunctionArn` value as your endpoint URI.

 ```bash
 aws lambda list-functions